(Update: Adding video, comments from councilors)

 Nearing the end of the agenda, councilors heard from the public on the Camping Code.
 It relates to time, place and manner — where people can camp, when, and how they can camp.

-Bend residents each were given three minutes to speak on the issue.
+Bend residents spoke for three minutes on the issue.

 Beth Brady said, “To demand people from the most vulnerable population to leave their fragile community and provide no other option is treating someone less than human.”